G Hannelius: Acting career

 As a child, Hannelius had roles in theater, which include playing Madeline in the Children's Theater of Maine's production of Madeline's Rescue in summer 2006 and Jenny in Tales of a Fourth Grade Nothing with Children's Theatre of Maine and Maine State Music Theater.
-She began acting portraying Courtney Patterson on the sitcom Surviving Suburbia, playing the daughter of Bob Saget's character.Hannelius had a recurring role on Sonny with a Chance, a Disney Channel original series as Dakota Condor, a guest role on Hannah Montana as a fan named Tiffany and a recurring role on Good Luck Charlie as Jo Keener.
-She also played Emily Pearson in the Disney Channel original film Den Brother in 2010. and voiced the character Rosebud in Spooky Buddies, for which she won a Young Artist Award; she reprised the role in its sequels Treasure Buddies and Super Buddies.
+She began acting portraying Courtney Patterson on the sitcom Surviving Suburbia, playing the daughter of Bob Saget's character.Hannelius had a recurring role on the Disney Channel original series Sonny with a Chance as Dakota Condor, a guest role on Hannah Montana as a fan named Tiffany, and a recurring role on Good Luck Charlie as Jo Keener.
+She also played Emily Pearson in the Disney Channel original film Den Brother in 2010, and voiced the character Rosebud in Spooky Buddies, for which she won a Young Artist Award; she reprised the role in its sequels Treasure Buddies and Super Buddies.

 In February 2011, she was cast for a lead role in the pilot of the High School Musical spin-off series Madison High, however the pilot was not picked up to series.
 In 2012, Hannelius was cast as Avery Jennings on the Disney Channel series Dog with a Blog, which premiered in October of that same year, and ran until 2015; on average, it attained millions of viewers per episode.
 In 2014, she guest starred as Mad Mack on the Disney Channel series Jessie, and voiced Lady Joy on the Disney Junior series Sofia the First.

 In 2017, Hannelius starred as Christina Carlyle in the Netflix mockumentary crime series American Vandal, which received critical acclaim, and earned a Primetime Emmy Award nomination.
 In 2019, she starred in an online interactive series titled "Timeline".
 In 2020, she starred as Heather in the direct-to-video horror film Day 13.
-She will next star in the upcoming comedy film Sid is Dead.
+In 2022, she had a supporting role in the Netflix film Along for the Ride.
+In 2023, she starred in the comedy film Sid is Dead.

 Other ventures

-Hannelius is an avid supporter of the domestic violence charity organization A Window Between Worlds, and has been hosting its annual fundraising event, "Art in the Afternoon", since 2013.
+Hannelius is an avid supporter of the anti-domestic violence charity organization A Window Between Worlds, and hosted its annual fundraising event, "Art in the Afternoon", several times beginning in 2013.

-In November 2014, it was announced that Hannelius was launching a customized nail-wrap app titled "Make Me Nails".
-Hannelius stated that she was inspired to create the app because "I wanted to make nail art more accessible for young people.
-I was doing my own nail-art tutorials, and I could see that my fans were recreating my designs, and that was so cool to me.
+In 2015, Hannelius launched a customized nail-wrap app titled "Make Me Nails".
+Hannelius stated that she was inspired to create the app because she "wanted to make nail art more accessible for young people".
+She elaborated: "I was doing my own nail-art tutorials, and I could see that my fans were recreating my designs, and that was so cool to me.
 I wanted to take that to the next level and really give them something more personal."
 In 2019, Hannelius created G Polish, a brand of cruelty-free vegan nail polish.